IgorKIX/javaScript30DaysChallenge/README.md

 ### Days:
 1. A simple durm kit that allows you to stimulate your creative beast and delve into your own creative music world :wink: (lesson of capturing keystrokes and handling audio files)
+2. A nice clock showing the current time.
+This feat was made possible by introducing changes to transformation properties and thanks to such methods as now.getHours!